Reading4u is a completely voluntary run community radio station aiming to give a voice to the entire Reading community!

 Further grants from Berkshire Community Foundation and The Earley Charity, together with The Big Lottery have enabled us to set up a permanent home with Reading Association for the Blind at Walford Hall in Carey Street and begin streaming on the Internet as Reading4u on www.reading4u.co.uk with brand new studio equipment!

-We carried out a Radio Production Training Course with a group of young adults from Prospect Park Hospital in 2011, and have further training courses lined up aimed at young people this year.
+We have just finished a Radio Production Training Course with a group of young adults from Prospect Park Hospital.